moderntribe/square-one/README.md

 #### Using the build tools

-The build tools for themeing can be found in the */dev/* directory.
-Refer to its README for instructions on getting started with Grunt, Bower, and SASS.
+The build tools for themeing can be found in the *root* directory.
+Refer to the docs for instructions on getting started with Grunt, Webpack, and PostCSS.

-*NOTE: One helpful tip, all relevant directories will contain a readme outlining the directory contents as well as any relevant information, tips, and instructions.*

 ## Configurations